codecop/Finder-Refactoring-Kata/README.md

 ## Introduction

-Here is the bad news: the new developer you hired has written some terrible, atrocious code.
-No one can understand what it does.
+Here's a challenge: there's some code in the repository that might benefit from refactoring and improved readability.

-The good news: at least there are unit tests to prove the code is working.
+The silver lining: there are already unit tests in place to ensure the code functions correctly.

-You job is to refactor the code and make it readable, while keeping the code in working order (pass all tests).
+Your job is to enhance the code's readability while ensuring it remains functional (pass all tests).

 ## How To Start